Cryakl/URC-Sorting-Tools/README.md

 <h1>URC Sorting Tools</h1><br>

 > [!NOTE]
-> This repository contains a small collection of utilities for speeding up archiving samples and automating parts of it.
+> This repository contains a small collection of utilities for speeding up archiving samples.
-> Mainly leaving this here as I plan to let someone else take ownership of my GitHub soon, thank you for all your support.
+> Mainly leaving this here as I plan to let someone else take ownership of my GitHub soon.

 <h1></h1>